 - Think strategically: Prioritize opportunities and tasks, ask good questions when presented with potential opportunities, ensure logical consistency and rigor of WFI’s work

 - Generate and synthesize ideas: Draw on background in or connections with water and philanthropy to bring forward opportunities, synthesize across a range of options and strategies, build discrete ideas into strong overall strategies

 - Build relationships: Exemplify strong interpersonal skills, build alignment between different stakeholders, pursue the art of the possible

-- Communicate clearly: Help facilitate meetings with funders and partners, create documents that inspire, maintain strong attention to detail
+- Communicate clearly: Lead meetings with funders and partners, create documents that inspire, maintain strong attention to detail